 All students are required to register their vehicles and display parking permits.
-Copies of parking regulations are available in the Business Office.
+Copies of parking regulations are available at the Student Success Center in the Bailey Building lobby.
 Parking spaces designated for individuals with disabilities are located at each facility.
 Spaces marked by yellow lines are for faculty and staff use only.
 Students park in white-lined spaces.
 All parking fines must be paid prior to registering for classes.